oit-ipbl/final_competition/README.md

 # Final_competition

 ## Introduction
 OIT state have red city, blue town, and green village.
-There was a recent flood.
+Yesterday, there was a flood and a bridge was destroyed.
 It is difficult to get to each city.
 Each place is short of medical supplies.
 You need to deliver the medical supplies by Tello.